PD-L1: Cancer

-Upregulation of PD-L1 on immune cells (especially myeloid cells) can also lead to formation of an immunosuppressive environment in a highly localized manner that also allow the cancer cells to proliferate.
+Upregulation of PD-L1 on immune cells (especially myeloid cells and macrophages) can also lead to formation of an immunosuppressive environment in a highly localized manner that also allow the cancer cells to proliferate or cause direct deletion of anticancer CD8+ T cells.

 PD-L1 analysis in TNBC is essential for selecting patients eligible for immunotherapy.
 Inter-observer and intra-observer agreement among the pathologists were found to be substantial.
 Cases around the 1% cut-off value are specifically challenging.

 Listeria monocytogenes

 In a mouse model of intracellular infection, L. monocytogenes induced PD-L1 protein expression in T cells, NK cells, and macrophages.
 PD-L1 blockade (using blocking antibodies) resulted in increased mortality for infected mice.
 Blockade reduced TNFα and nitric oxide production by macrophages, reduced granzyme B production by NK cells, and decreased proliferation of L. monocytogenes antigen-specific CD8 T cells (but not CD4 T cells).
 This evidence suggests that PD-L1 acts as a positive costimulatory molecule in intracellular infection.